-INDICATORS: b. promoting innovation and continuous improvement by requirements;

-INDICATORS: a. providing direction on fiscal and resource management in b. ensuring effective alignment of the school authority's human resources to achieve the school authority's education plan; and
+COMPETENCY: INDICATORS: (3) Visionary Leadership b. promoting innovation and continuous improvement by building structures and developing strategies to support staff in professional collaboration.
+COMPETENCY: INDICATORS: (6) School Authority Operations and Resources a. providing direction on fiscal and resource management in accordance with all statutory, regulatory and school authority requirements; b. ensuring effective alignment of the school authority's human resources to achieve the school authority's education plan; and e. establishing data-informed strategic planning and decision-making processes that are responsive to changing contexts.

-- 33(1) A board, as a partner in education, has the responsibility to - (i) ensure effective stewardship of the board's resources, - (j) recruit the superintendent and entrust the day-to-day management of the school division to the staff through the superintendent,
+(i) ensure effective stewardship of the board's resources,

+(j) recruit the superintendent and entrust the day-to-day management of the school division to the staff through the superintendent,

-- (4) The superintendent shall carry out the duties assigned to the superintendent by the board. - (5) The superintendent shall supervise the operation of schools and the provision of education programs in the school division, including, but not limited to, the following: - (c) ensuring that the fiscal management of the school division by the treasurer or secretary-treasurer is in accordance with the terms or conditions of any grants received by the board under this Act or any other Act;
+(4) The superintendent shall carry out the duties assigned to the superintendent by the board.

+(5) The superintendent shall supervise the operation of schools and the provision of education programs in the school division, including, but not limited to, the following:

+(c) ensuring that the fiscal management of the school division by the treasurer or secretary-treasurer is in accordance with the terms or conditions of any grants received by the board under this Act or any other Act;